You need some NEW tricks and surprising ways to cut household costs. I’ve got you covered, with these 5 actionable tips to cut everyday expenses.

 Yet…I just kept doing it.

-This was easily costing us $120 per month.
+This easily cost us $120 per month.
 True, we had the money to spend.
 But I just felt like it was not using our resources in the best way – especially since I was just doing it and not really enjoying it anymore.

 SO, I audited my habit.